thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 GPUs (GPGPUs), so parallelization is an important property of an algorithm.
 The proposed algorithm is parallizable across each displacement pixel.
 In our tests, the Nelder-Mead simplex achieved convergence close to the gradient descent method.
-While gradient descent methods often converge in fewer iterations than gradient-free methods like the Nelder-Mead simplex, they also require calculation of the gradient at each iteration, which is computationally expensive in this case.
+While gradient descent methods often converge with fewer iterations than gradient-free methods like the Nelder-Mead simplex, they also require calculation of the gradient at each iteration, which is computationally expensive in this case.